litoj/Enhanced-Faithcraft/README.md

 ## Compatibility

 - [Faithful x32](https://faithfulpack.net/faithful32x/latest) is an optional dependency, this is just an extensive 3D/variation model addon
 - 3D models are x16 compatible

 ## Config

-This pack has 2 modes for better performace or better looks of leaves, to change the mode, go to `assets/minecraft/models/3d/mode` and rename the version you want to `current`.
+This pack has 2 detail levels for better performace or better looks of leaves, to change the detail, go to `assets/minecraft/models/3d/detail` and rename the version you want to `current`.
+Available
-Available are: `light`, `heavy`
+are: `light`, `heavy`

-For more bushy leaves and more depth of wood logs use `heavy`.
-For avoiding bushy leaves and jams on logs use `light`.
+For more bushy leaves, wood log jams and cut branches and wheat density use `heavy`.
+For 20% better performance use `light`.

 ## Screenshots